ryguy5/arlo-cam-api/README.md

 The Arlo cameras assume that they will be talking with their Base Station server using port 4000 on *the default gateway* passed from the DHCP server (usually your router).
 Audio Doorbells use port 4100.
 Assuming you are not running the API software on your router, you'll need a way to redirect the camera's requests to your server host.

-Below are a few ways to do that:

-- Add a static lease to your DCHP server that also sets the default gateway to the host running the server software software (recommended)
-- Create a port forward on port 4000 and 4100 on the LAN side of your router to redirect traffic to the host running the server software software
+Some devices (e.g. the Video Doorbell, AVD1001) require streaming requests to also come FROM the default gateway.
+In this situation, you would also need to make requests coming from the API server look like they are coming from the default gateway.
+Additionally, these devices may also require that default gateway to match the gateway issued by the real Arlo base station.
+This may vary, but `172.14.1.1` is typical.

+Here are two recommended setups that should work in both situations:

-- Run the cameras in a different VLAN and configure NAT rules to route traffic to the host running the server software software; this is a tested working scenario:
+- Run the cameras in a different VLAN and configure NAT rules to route traffic to/from the host running the server software software; this is a tested working scenario:

     Let's say you run a Ubiquiti UniFi network in your home, using a Unifi Security Gateway (a.k.a USG3P).
-Your cameras reside on VLAN 3 (192.168.3.0/24), while your server running the Arlo Cam API resides on the default untagged LAN at 192.168.1.100.
-The cameras will try to talk to 192.168.3.1 by default in this configuration.
-To forward the requests to your server, instead of the default gateway, you could use [Ubiquiti's instructions](https://help.ui.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration-Using-config-gateway-json) to modify the `config.gateway.json` file to look something like this (repeating the same for port 4100):
+Your cameras reside on VLAN 3 (172.14.1.0/24), while your server running the Arlo Cam API resides on the default untagged LAN at 192.168.1.100.
+The cameras will try to talk to 172.14.1.1 by default in this configuration.
+To forward the requests to your server, instead of the default gateway, you could use [Ubiquiti's instructions](https://help.ui.com/hc/en-us/articles/215458888-UniFi-USG-Advanced-Configuration-Using-config-gateway-json) to modify the `config.gateway.json` file to look something like this:

     ```
     {